jspinoza3/2azerons/README.txt

 - --- LP_msTillLong: specifies the number of milliseconds the user has to release the button before entering the long press phase (see LP_held and LP_longRepeat below).
 If the user does not define this, a default value of several hundreds will be used
 - --- LP_msTillRepeat: specifies the duration, in milliseconds, of the long press phase, after which the repeat phase begins if the button has not been released (see LP_repeat below).
 If the user does not define this, a default value of several hundreds will be used
 - --- LP_prefix: eg: "$", "*", "~".
 This string specifies the hotkey prefix that is to be used to control what what kind of key presses will activate the behaviour paradigm and whether or not the native behaviour of the button will be stifled.
 See https://www.autohotkey.com/docs/Hotkeys.htm for more details.
 Note that 2azerons has not been tested with modifier prefixes.
-- --- the following are some of the methods you can define to specify behaviour of the button
+- --- the following are descriptions of some of the methods you can define to specify behaviour of the button
 - --- --- LP_down: called without delay on the button-down event.
 Only used in special circumstances
 - --- --- LP_shortUp: called if button is released prior to entering the long press phase
 - --- --- LP_held: called upon entering the long press phase